← Back to 史記

 15

-After more than a hundred years, Duke Ling of Qin made the Upper Altar at Wu Yang and sacrificed to the Yellow Emperor; he made the Lower Altar and sacrificed to the Yan Emperor.
+After more than a hundred years, Duke Ling of Qin made the Upper Altar at Wu Yang and sacrificed to the Yellow Emperor; He made the Lower Altar and sacrificed to the Yan Emperor.

 16